On quiver representations over $\mathbb{F}_1$

 \section{Abstract}

 We study the category $\textrm{Rep}(Q,\FF_1)$ of representations of a quiver $Q$ over ``the field with one element'', denoted by $\FF_1$, and the Hall algebra of $\textrm{Rep}(Q,\FF_1)$.
-Representations of $Q$ over $\FF_1$ often reflect combinatorics of those over $\FF_q$, but show some subtleties - for example, we prove that a connected quiver $Q$ is of finite type over $\FF_1$ if and only if $Q$ is a tree.
-Then, to each representation $\mathbb{V}$ of $Q$ over $\FF_1$, we associate a combinatorial gadget $\Gamma_\mathbb{V}$, which we call a colored quiver, possessing the same information as $\mathbb{V}$.
-This allows us to translate representations over $\FF_1$ purely in terms of combinatorics of associated colored quivers.
-We also explore the growth of indecomposable representations of $Q$ over $\FF_1$ searching for the tame-wild dichotomy over $\FF_1$ - this also shows a similar tame-wild dichotomy over a field, but with some subtle differences.
+Representations of $Q$ over $\FF_1$ often reflect combinatorics of those over $\FF_q$, but show some subtleties - for example, we prove that a connected quiver $Q$ is of finite representation type over $\FF_1$ if and only if $Q$ is a tree.
+Then, to each representation $\mathbb{V}$ of $Q$ over $\FF_1$ we associate a coefficient quiver $\Gamma_\mathbb{V}$ possessing the same information as $\mathbb{V}$.
+This allows us to translate representations over $\FF_1$ purely in terms of combinatorics of associated coefficient quivers.
+We also explore the growth of indecomposable representations of $Q$ over $\FF_1$ - there are also similarities to representations over a field, but with some subtle differences.
 Finally, we link the Hall algebra of the category of nilpotent representations of an $n$-loop quiver over $\FF_1$ with the Hopf algebra of skew shapes introduced by Szczesny.